What is preheat in welding?

 Induction heating systems employ non-contact heating.
 They induce heat electromagnetically rather than using a heating element in contact with a part to conduct heat, as does resistance heating.
-Induction heating acts more like a microwave oven; the appliance remains cool while the food cooks from within.

 In an industrial example of induction heating, heat is induced in the part by placing it in a high-frequency magnetic field.
 The magnetic field creates eddy currents inside the part, exciting the part's molecules and generating heat.
 Because heating occurs slightly below the metal surface, no heat is wasted.

 Induction heating's similarity to resistance heating is that conduction is required to heat through the section or part.
 The only difference is the source of heat and the temperatures of the tool.
 The induction process heats within the part and the resistance process heats on the surface of the part.
 Depth of heating depends on the frequency.
-High frequency (e.g., 50 khz), heats close to the surface, while low frequency (e.g., 60 Hz) penetrates deeper into the part, placing the heating source up to 3 mm deep, allowing heating of thicker parts.
+High frequency (e.g., 50 kilohertz), heats close to the surface, while low frequency (e.g., 60 hertz) penetrates deeper into the part, placing the heating source up to 3 millimeters deep, allowing heating of thicker parts.
 The induction coil does not heat-up because the conductor is large for the current being carried.
 In other words, the coil does not need to heat-up to heat the workpiece.

 Induction heating system components

 Induction heating systems can be air- or liquid-cooled depending on application requirements.
 A key component common to both systems is the induction coil used to generate heat within the part.